uber/AutoDispose/README.md

 scenario in RxJava 2, we built AutoDispose.

 The idea is simple: construct your chain like any other, and then at subscription you simply drop in the relevant `Scoper` for that type as a converter.
-In every day use, it usually look like this:
+In everyday use, it usually looks like this:

 ```java
 myObservable